-But Clinton stopped short of explicitly demanding that Assad step down, a call US officials say Obama’s administration has decided to make in the coming days.
+But Clinton stopped short of explicitly demanding that Assad step down , a call US officials say President Barack Obama’s administration has decided to make in the coming days.

-The US is being careful to promote a broad international response “so that there will not be any temptation on the part of anyone inside the Assad regime to claim that it’s only the United States” or the West leading the campaign against Damascus, she said.
+The United States is being careful to promote a broad international response “so that there will not be any temptation on the part of anyone inside the Assad regime to claim that it’s only the United States” or the West leading the campaign against Damascus, she said.

 She added that the “entire world” was against the crackdown.

-Clinton also said that the US ambassador to Damascus, Robert Ford, had delivered a “clear message” to the Syrian government, alluding to his meeting Thursday with Syrian Foreign Minister Walid al-Muallem.
+Clinton also said that the US ambassador to Damascus, Robert Ford, had delivered a “clear message” to the Syrian government, alluding to his meeting Thursday with Syrian Foreign Minister Walid Muallem.